Readers will learn how to configure the EdgeRouter as a PPTP (Point-to-Point Tunneling Protocol) server.

 set vpn pptp remote-access client-ip-pool stop 192.168.100.249

-NOTE: You can also issue IP addresses the local subnet (192.168.1.0/24 in this case), but make sure that they do not overlap with IP addresses issued by your DHCP Server or used by other devices on your network.
+NOTE: You can also issue addresses in the local subnet, but make sure that they do not overlap with those issued by the DHCP server.

 5. Define the DNS server(s) that will be used by the VPN clients.

-(A) Your WAN interface receives an address through DHCP
+Your WAN interface receives an address through DHCP.

 set vpn pptp remote-access dhcp-interface eth0

-(B) Your WAN interface is configured with a static address
+Your WAN interface is configured with a static address.

-(C) Your WAN interface receives an address through PPPoE
+Your WAN interface receives an address through PPPoE.

 set vpn pptp remote-access outside-address 0.0.0.0